 Lincoln is an alternative high school designed to meet the needs of students who have struggled to find success in the traditional high school setting.
 The student population is primarily composed of 10th - 12th grades and enrollment is approximately 180 students.

 The school year at Lincoln is divided into 7 Tracks.
 Each Track is appoximately 5 weeks in length.
-There are 2 classes each block and each class period is 2.5 hours long.
+There are 2 classes each block and each class period is 2 hours and 45 mins long.
 The allows the students to earn 2 credits every Track and 14 credits in a school year.
 Students have the opportunity of taking two traditional classes each Track, two classes in the eCenter or a combination of the two types of classes.

 The Lincoln campus is made up of four buildings.
 The curriculum is based upon the requirements set forth by the Idaho State Board of Education.
 The primary focus is on academic requirements for graduation.